GauthierBassereau/A-R-G-O-S/README.md

 ## Overview

-So many different ways to approach this, each lab throughout the world has different methods that each believe capable of true generalization if scaled up with the right data VLAs, LBHs, Physics Engines, World Models and more...
+So many different ways to approach this, each research lab throughout the world has different methods that each believe capable of true generalization if scaled up with the right data VLAs, LBHs, Physics Engines, World Models and more...

 **Now, it is quite hard to predict which approach will win, but we can already predict that the winner will be the one having most data that it can learn from.**